-PES301 BODY SCULPT
+PES201 BODY SCULPT

-Students will be able to develop an understanding of fitness concepts and design personal fitness program while developing and individualized level of health related activities to complete assess- ments of their health related fitness.
+Students will be able to develop an understanding of fitness concepts and design a personal fitness program while developing and individualized level of health-related activities to complete assessments of their health-related fitness.

-Students will learn the relationships between physical activity, physical fitness, group interaction, cooperation, and appreciation for the abilities and limitations of self and others and various health-related outcomes.
-Through the course, students will gain knowledge and skill needed to develop lifelong pattern of physical activity.
-By the end of the course students will: improve their physical fitness by participating in activities that include yoga, pilates, Zumba, Drum Fit, step aerobics, walking, and circuit training.
+Students will learn the relationships between physical activity, physical fitness, group interaction, cooperation, and appreciation for the abilities and limitations of self and others and various health- related outcomes.
+Through the course, students will gain knowledge and skill needed to develop a lifelong pattern of physical activity.
+By the end of the course students will: improve their physical fitness by participating in activities that include yoga, Pilates, Zumba, Drum Fit, step aerobics, walking, and circuit training, HIIT workouts, and Just Dance.